 Attaining this credential means individuals have met all eligibility requirements, passed the CCFT examination, and committed to a long-term standard of professional accountability.
 This includes completing continuing education requirements.
 The CCFT credential is accredited by the American National Standards Institute.(CrossFit.com).

-Certified CrossFit L-3 Trainer (only 2 in the state of Iowa)
+Certified CrossFit L-3 Trainer (currently just 3 in the state of Iowa)

 CPR & AED Certified 2017